JAGFx/ets2-dashboard-skin/README.md

    how [here](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address))
 2. Open a web browser on your mobile device
 3. Access to the dashboard on your mobile: `http://<YOUR_LOCAL_IP>:3000` (e.g. `http://192.168.1.42:3000`)
-4. And voilà !
+4. And voilà!
 You can enable / disable the fullscreen on tap on the dashboard

 > Note: Your mobile device AND your PC need to be on the same network

-> Tip: You can save a shortcut on your home screen to use it as an app like.
+> Tip: On an iOS device, you can add the webpage to your home screen like an app!
+When on the page, tap the Share button, navigate to "Add to home screen," wait ~2 seconds for it to verify, and confirm it.
+It will go to your home screen and show your neat dashboard shortcut!

-If you want to use another port, change it on the configuration file.
+If you want to use another port, you can change it in the configuration file.

-## Breaking change
+## Breaking changelog

 See the [BREAKING_CHANGES.md](doc/BREAKING_CHANGES.md) readme

-## Translation change
+## Translation changelog

 See the [TRANSLATION_CHANGES.md](doc/TRANSLATION_CHANGES.md) readme

-## Know issues
+## Known issues

 If you found an issue, please see the [KNOW_ISSUES.md](doc/KNOW_ISSUES.md).
 Your issue may be already known.

 ## Features

-To see all features used into the dashboard, see the [FEATURES.md](doc/FEATURES.md).
+To see all features used into the dashboard, see the [FEATURES.md](doc/FEATURES.md) readme.

 ## Skins

-To know more about the skin integrated or how to add a new skin, see the [SKINS.md](doc/SKINS.md)
+To learn more about the skins integrated or how to add a new skin, see the [SKINS.md](doc/SKINS.md)

 ## Configuration

-To know more about the configuration, see the [CONFIG_SETTINGS.md](doc/CONFIG_SETTINGS.md)
+To learn more about the configuration, see the [CONFIG_SETTINGS.md](doc/CONFIG_SETTINGS.md)

 ## Contributing